 Orla Cafferty: Overall, we found the raising of awareness relating to the introduction of GDPR to be a very positive influence on our sales effort in the healthcare sector.

 Potential customers, be they hospital consultants or GPs, have recently been coming to us asking how they can comply with the new data protection regulations.
 This is a huge change for us.

 Previously, our customer cohort would have had a general understanding of data protection but we would have had to engage in a consultative process to bring them to a good understanding of how Datascan can help them – now we can jump right in to how we can help them achieve compliance with the new rules.

-Considering the impact of the GDPR on our offering for healthcare data processing; perhaps we have changed some terminology for our interactions with customers.
+Considering the impact of the GDPR on our offering for digital health data processing; perhaps we have changed some terminology for our interactions with customers.
 We are an ISO27001 certified company, so we would have had comprehensive processes for the handling of customer data and this has helped us in our GDPR project as we have tried in so far as possible to align both processes.

 On a very practical level, the GDPR has meant that we have implemented a separate data processing agreement in addition to our usual confidentiality agreements when processing personal data for our customers.